LKlinke/Prodigy/README.md

 ## Smoke test

-For a quick test to see if everything works you may execute the following steps:
+For a quick test to see if everything works:

-4. Run Prodigy via Docker:
+5. Run Prodigy via Docker:
    ```bash
    docker run -it prodigy
    ```